carlos-santiago-2017/InsideTheMachine/README.md

 1. Fetch the next instruction from the address stored in the program counter, and load that instruction into the instruction register.
 Increment the program counter.
 2. Decode the instruction in the instruction register.
 3. Execute the instruction in the instruction register.
-Because the instruction is not a branch instruction but an arithmetic instruction, send it to the ALU.
+Because the instruction is not a branch instruction but an arithmetic instruction, send it to the **ALU**.
   * Read the contents of registers A and B.
   * Add the contents of A and B.
 4. Write the result back to register C.